JonasMht/jonas_website/content/pro/publications/index.md

 ---
 title: "Publications"
-description: "Peer-reviewed work on real-time thermal ablation planning — MICCAI ×2, IJCARS ×1.
-Every entry leads with the figure, a one-sentence takeaway, and the links that matter."
+description: "Peer-reviewed work on real-time thermal ablation planning: MICCAI ×2, IJCARS ×1.
+Each entry leads with the figure, a one-sentence takeaway, and links."
 slug: publications
 layout: "pubs"
 papers: